martinaurizio/Pyastrelle/doc/source/pyastrellatore.rst

 - BASEWIDTH is the width of the image base after its resize.
 The default value is 256; in this way the tiles will be created with a width of 256 pixel and the height of 127 pixel.
 - OUTPUT_DIR is the path of the directory with which will be saved the tiles.
-- NPROC is the number of cores that the user want to use to execute the program.
+- NPROC is the number of cores that the user wants to use to execute the program.
 - ZOOM, with which the user has to specify the number of zoom level he wants to create.

 Interestingly, the resolution of the map changes with the zoom level.